We are pleased to advise that the Peer Mentoring scheme is now open and applications are currently being received.

 Primary Care Peer Mentoring

-It provides one-to-one support for individuals who would like to have a confidential discussion about a range of personal and professional topics.
-This may include:
+This support is aimed at GPs who would like to have a completely confidential discussion about a range of personal and professional topics.

 In this short video, two mentors and one mentee of the peer mentoring programme describe why clinicians in primary care should sign up.